Solving “curl#6 – getaddrinfo() thread failed to start”

 curl#6 - "getaddrinfo() thread failed to start"

-• If you use QSH, set the environment variable QIBM_MULTI_THREADED to Y before starting any program that runs curl.
-This can be done at whatever scope you feel is appropriate; for example, it can be put in a shell (interactively or in a script) before you start the program.
+• QSH: set the environment variable QIBM_MULTI_THREADED to Y before starting any program that runs curl.
+This can be done at whatever scope you feel is appropriate.
 Example: before invoking QSH, call the CL command:

 • ADDENVVAR ENVVAR(QIBM_MULTI_THREADED) VALUE(Y) REPLACE(*YES).

-• SSH or QP2TERM enable threads by default.
+• SSH or QP2TERM: threads are enabled by default.

-• Alternatively, start the job with the ALWMLTTHD parameter set to *YES.
+• If using SBMJOB, start the job with the ALWMLTTHD parameter set to *YES.

-After you do this, curl shouldn’t have any problems.
+After you do this, curl will work correctly.

 This post was based on the curl documentation for IBM i-specific notes.